List of UK top-ten singles in 2006: Multiple entries

 One-hundred and sixty-nine singles charted in 2006, with one-hundred and sixty singles reaching their peak this year (including the re-entries "Fairytale of New York", "Three Lions", "You Got the Love" and "You Spin Me Round" which charted in previous years but reached peaks on their latest chart run).

 Forty-two artists scored multiple entries in the top 10 in 2006.
 American singer Nicole Scherzinger of The Pussycat Dolls had the most top ten singles in 2006 with five.
 Four of the singles were with her band, the exception being "Come to Me", her debut solo single and a collaboration with P. Diddy.
 The single peaked at number 4 on 14 October 2006, its first week of release, and spent four weeks in the top 10 in total.
 The best-performing single with The Pussycat Dolls was "Stickwitu" which had peaked at number-one in 2005.
 "Beep" reached a high of number 2, "Buttons" landed one place lower and "I Don't Need a Man" was at number seven.

 Five artists made the top 10 on four occasions in 2006, including The Pussycat Dolls as a group.
 British girlband Girls Aloud's tally again included a holdover from 2005, their number 9 hit "See the Day".
 "Whole Lotta History" went to number six in March, "Something Kinda Oooh" was a top 3 entry in October, while the group finished the year with their number four cover of "I Think We're Alone Now", best known as a hit for Tiffany in 1987.

 Madonna had another year of chart success.
 "Hung Up" had topped the rankings in 2005 but she also had three new entries in 2006.
 "Sorry" made number-one for a single week on 4 March 2006, "Get Together" reached number seven in August and "Jump" squeezed in at number 9 in November.

-Fergie and will.i.am of The Black Eyed Peas were the final artists with four top 10 hits this year. will.i.am guested on The Pussycat Dolls' "Buttons", while the other three singles were as part of the band.
+Fergie and will.i.am of Black Eyed Peas were the final artists with four top 10 hits this year. will.i.am guested on The Pussycat Dolls' "Buttons", while the other three singles were as part of the band.
 "My Humps" and "Pump It" both reached number three, and they also got together with Sergio Mendes for a new interpretation of his song Mas Que Nada, taking it to number 6 in July.
 Fergie's other hit single was her solo debut "London Bridge", which peaked at number three.

 Boyband McFly were one of a number of artists with three top-ten entries, including number-one singles "Star Girl" and "Don't Stop Me Now"/"Please, Please" (for Sport Relief).
 Christina Aguilera, Beyoncé, The Black Eyed Peas, The Feeling, Nelly Furtado, The Ordinary Boys, P. Diddy, Pink and Sugababes were among the other artists who had multiple top 10 entries in 2006.